List of A-League Women grand finals

 A-League Women, known as the W-League before the 2021–22 season, is an association football competition organised by Football Australia.
 It is the highest level of women's club football in Australia.
 The competition is held between 11 teams from across Australia and one in New Zealand.
-The competition takes the form of a number of "regular season" matches between all teams, after which the top four contest semi-finals in order to qualify for the Grand Final, to play for the title of A-League Women Champions at the home ground of the higher-ranked team over the regular season.
+The competition takes the form of a number of "regular season" matches between all teams, after which the top six contest a Finals Series in order to qualify for the Grand Final, to play for the title of A-League Women Champions.
+The Grand Final is almost exclusively contested at the home ground of the team ranked higher during the regular season.
 The first W-League Grand Final was won by Queensland Roar, who beat Canberra United 2–0.

+Sydney FC have won a record five Grand Finals and have been runners-up more than any other team, having lost in the Grand Final six times.
 Melbourne City have won a record four Championships and are the only A-League Women team to have won 3 championships back-to-back.
-Sydney have been runners-up more than any other team, having lost in the Grand Final six times.
-Melbourne Victory are the current Champions, having beaten Sydney 2–1 in the 2022 Grand Final.
+Sydney FC are the current Champions, having beaten Western United FC 4–0 in the 2023 Grand Final.

 History

 The winners of the first tournament were Queensland Roar (who were later to change their name to "Brisbane Roar"), after finishing at the top of the table over the regular season ("Premiers").
 The Roar made all but two of the first seven W-League grand finals.
 In the 14 A-League Women seasons to date (including the 13 played under the original W-League branding), the Premiers have only gone on to win the Grand Final four times.
 The 2015 Grand Final was the first to feature neither the Roar nor Sydney FC.

-The home side has lost the Grand Final on four occasions.
-Sydney FC and Melbourne Victory are the only sides to have hosted the Final more than once; both have won once at their home ground, with Sydney having lost twice and Melbourne Victory once.
+Sydney FC has made 7 Grand Finals in a row as of the 2024 decider, beginning with their 2–0 loss at home to Melbourne City in 2018.

 Between 2012 and 2014, the W-League Champions were invited to play in the International Women's Club Championship.